 A third of the world's biggest crypto exchanges are based in China and account for the lion's share of Bitcoin transactions.
-China remains the most active region in the cryptocurrency industry, with Chinese miners controlling 65% of Bitcoin's hashrate, according to a new report from Messari analysts.
+China remains the most active region in the cryptocurrency industry, with Chinese miners controlling 65% of Bitcoin's hash rate, according to a new report from Messari analysts.

 The Prospects of Cryptocurrency

-Apparently, many governments want to tap into the benefits of blockchain.
-All these factors make countries like Georgia and the Republic of Belarus take full advantage of the economic perks of mining.
-Hopefully, that new laws and amendments (especially the impending Indian Bitcoin ban) will not impede the development of the crypto industry in the East, but rather will help this region grow into a world blockchain hub.
+Many governments want to tap into the benefits of blockchain.
+All these factors stimulate countries like Georgia and the Republic of Belarus to take full advantage of the economic perks of mining.
+Hopefully, new laws and amendments (especially the impending Indian Bitcoin ban) will not impede the development of the crypto industry in the East.
+Still, they will help this region grow into a world blockchain hub.
 China proves that the world is entering the era of government cryptocurrencies.
-By all means, this will greatly change the international monetary system and lead to mass adoption of digital assets.We are glad to make our contribution to the mass adoption process — one CoinLoaner at a time!
+By all means, this will greatly change the international monetary system and lead to the mass adoption of digital assets.We are glad to make our contribution to the mass adoption process — one CoinLoaner at a time!

 💫CoinLoan is a universal platform for crypto and fiat assets.
 We help to keep your assets safe and manage them from one dashboard.